 STEP 6: Interpreting Signals from Measures

 Focusing ourselves on gaps between as-is and should-be performance.
 In this step, the Measures Team discovers why it’s so easy to misinterpret performance measure signals and how, frighteningly, most people do misinterpret them.
-The team then follows the PuMP Interpreting Measures technique to make the true signals of change in their performance measures easier to see, statistically valid, and incredibly useful for producing insight.
+The team then follows the PuMP Interpreting Measures technique, which is based on the use of XmR charts.
+Xmr Charts make the true signals of change in their performance measures easier to see, statistically valid, and incredibly useful for producing insight.

 STEP 7: Reporting Performance Measures